Flames pour from section of Superdome roof in New Orleans - WHIZ News

 ASM Global manages the Superdome.
 A spokesman did not immediately respond to a telephone call from The Associated Press.

-The NFL’s New Orleans Saints play home games at the venue, often drawing capacity crowds.
-It also has been the site of several Super Bowls in recent decades.
+The NFL’s New Orleans Saints have regularly played home games at the venue, often drawing capacity crowds.
+The Superdome also has been the site of seven Super Bowls in recent decades, and is also used for concerts, college football and other events.

+The next Saints home game at the Superdome is scheduled for Oct.
+3 when the team faces the New York Giants.
+The team’s final preseason home game slated for Aug.
+28 was canceled due to impending Hurricane Ida, which made landfall the next day.
+Since the storm, the team has been practicing in the Dallas area.
+The team’s Sept.
+12 game against the Green Bay Packers was moved to Jacksonville, Florida, out of concerns for the city’s wider infrastructure and Dome staff although the Dome itself was not damaged during Ida.